Kriesse/urbanraum/_classes/dance-company-lab.md

 level_de: "Adv-Inter"

 price_en: |
-  Trial lesson (possible until june 23th): EUR 10
+  Trial lesson (possible until june 23th): EUR 12
-  10 classes (incl. showing on august 6th): EUR 110 /// Early bird discount (until may 32th): EUR 100
+  9 classes: EUR 130 /// Early bird discount (until may 32th): EUR 120
 price_de: |
-  Probestunde: 10 Euro (vom 9.6.-23.6. möglich)
+  Probestunde: 12 Euro (vom 9.6.-23.6. möglich)
-  10 Termine (inkl.
-Showing am 6.8.2016): 110 Euro /// Frühbucher-Rabbat (bis 31.05.2016): 100 Euro
+  9 Termine: 130 Euro /// Frühbucher-Rabbat (bis 31.05.2016): 120 Euro

 description_en: |
   Dance Technique and Choreography, with a focus on contemporary practices and performance:

-  This is an ongoing course divided into trimester blocks, at the end of each block a Studio Performance will be presented.
-The idea of this course is to experience a Dance company-similar dynamic: Beginning with a dance technique warm up, then working on a choreographic creative process (rehearsal) to finally show the results of it.
+  The idea of this course is to experience a Dance company-similar dynamic: Beginning with a dance technique class, then working on a choreographic creative process (rehearsal) to finally show the results of it.

   In technique, the students will be challenged to work on their body’s alignment and increase coordination and strength abilities, developing awareness and motion in multiple spatial planes.
 The choreography component of this course is about learning and developing movement with a range of choreographic approaches.